Lesson Plan - Get It!

 In the 1970s, the U.S. economy was in trouble.
 The world's oil producers cut off the United States' global oil supply, which caused gas prices to rise tremendously and gas stations to run out of fuel.

-Also during this period, money began to lose its value, and the prices for things like groceries began to climb.
+During this period, money began to lose value, and the prices for things like groceries began to climb.

-Overall, the U.S. economy was out of control and was defying what economists thought was even possible.
+Overall, the U.S. economy was out of control and defied what economists thought was possible.
 Drastic measures would be required to fix it.

 Toward the end of this decade, Jimmy Carter was elected president.

-When faced with speaking to the American people about the reality of the country's economy, Carter needed to choose between making the country feel better and the truth, which would hurt to hear.
+When speaking to the American people about the reality of the country's economy, Carter needed to choose between making the country feel better and the truth, which would hurt to hear.